-Master's in Political Science, Programme in International Relations
+Master in Political Science, Major in International Relations

 "The political science of international relations is rooted in a tradition of multidisciplinary studies (history, geography, law, sociology, economics).
 It analyses international realities as social realities, at both the micro level of actors and the macro level of the groups they form.
 This integrated approach has a very long history at Sciences Po."